 Pirate Theme

-Links with more ideas:
+Links with more information and ideas:

 How this web site came about:

-On my personal blog I blogged two years ago about attending a Trunk or Treat at a church that my relatives attend.
+On my personal blog I blogged several years ago about attending a Trunk or Treat at a church that my relatives attend.
 That one post got a remarkable number of hits from Google and other search engines.
 When I did searches myself I realized that there was nearly nothing out there about trunk or treating, especially with pictures to help people with ideas.
 So I expanded upon the blog post, added more pictures, and created this page purely for informational purposes.

 I do not attend the church where this Trunk of Treat takes place.
 I do not know the people in the photos.
 They are anonymous to me.
 I posted these pictures because I was so impressed with the creativity of the trunks.
-I took great care to remove license plates numbers and any other personal information.This site is intended purely as a service to those interesting in trunk or treating ideas.
+I took great care to remove license plates numbers and any other personal information.This site is intended purely as a service to those interested in trunk or treating ideas.